WAYS TO SUBSCRIBE TO AMERICAN CLARION

 The mission of Dakota Voice, LLC is to provide news and commentary of interest to conservatives and Christians.
 While most news sites see events through a secular worldview, Dakota Voice, LLC strives to maintain a biblical, Christian worldview.
 Whether the topic is religious or political, we seek to provide information and insight without the taint of liberal bias which dominates most of the information market today.

-Our authors include:
+Our contributing authors include:

 Dakota Voice, LLC and American Clarion are guided by several key Biblical principles including: